 A screwdriver isn’t better than a hammer or a saw; you need all three to build a house.
 But you need to know enough to use a screwdriver with screws and a hammer with nails.

-Usually though, a company needs to decide where to put more of its attention and resources for several months – on inbound marketing or outbound prospecting?
+Usually though, a company – with limited people and money – needs to decide where to put more of its attention and resources for several months as a primary focus – on inbound marketing or outbound prospecting?

-For most companies, especially the ones doing something new. we usually recommend beginning with outbound.
-One reason is because it should be one of the earliest sales hires – as soon as you have ‘product-market fit’ and have something you can sell effectively.
+For most companies, especially the ones doing something new, we usually recommend focusing on outbound first.
+One reason is because a prospector should be one of the earliest sales hires – as soon as you have ‘product-market fit’ and have something you can sell effectively.

 Other Reasons Why: